GustavoCaso/GustavoCaso.github.io/source/_posts/2018-03-06-grpc-tutorial-with-ruby.markdown

 With all of this, we just created a Grpc Server and a Client that communicate with each other.

-I have created a [repo](https://github.com/GustavoCaso/grpc_ruby_demo) with all the code so you can have a look, any comments or pull requests are welcome.
+I have created a [repo](https://github.com/GustavoCaso/grpc_ruby_demo) with all the code so you can have a look.

+If you have any thoughts or questions, please share and I’ll be happy to answer in the comments.

 Thank you for reading I know it has been a long journey, but I hope you have learned something new today.